-- An identity microservice, which uses ASP.NET Core Identity and IdentityServer. - A catalog microservice, which is a data-driven create, read, update, delete (CRUD) service that consumes an SQL Server database using EntityFramework Core. - An ordering microservice, which is a domain-driven service that uses domain-driven design patterns. - A basket microservice, which is a data-driven CRUD service that uses Redis Cache.
+- An identity microservice, which uses ASP.NET Core Identity and IdentityServer. - A catalog microservice, which is a data-driven, create, read, update, delete (CRUD) service that consumes an SQL Server database using EntityFramework Core. - An ordering microservice, which is a domain-driven service that uses domain driven design patterns. - A basket microservice, which is a data-driven CRUD service that uses Redis Cache.

-These backend services are implemented as microservices using ASP.NET Core MVC, and are deployed as unique containers within a single Docker host.
+These backend services are implemented as microservices using ASP.NET Web API, and are deployed as unique containers within a single Docker host.
 Collectively, these backend services are referred to as the eShopOnContainers reference application.
-Client apps communicate with the backend services through a Representational State Transfer (REST) web interface.
+Client apps then communicate with the backend services through a Representational State Transfer (REST) web interface.
 For more information about microservices and Docker, see Containerized microservices.

-For information about the implementation of the backend services, see .NET Applications.
+For information about the implementation of the backend services, see Architecting and Developing Containerized and Microservice based .NET Applications.